Fostering

 It's not all lovely

 Fostering is trying to help children and give them a safe place, but it’s not always good.
 My friends sometimes think that my parents have taken the children away from their families.
-Some of my friends ask me why my parents are like that, I’ve had to explain that it’s not true while still protecting that child’s confidentiality.

 The children have had a different life to me, and some don’t know how to follow rules.
 I’ve had toys deliberately broken and my walls drawn on to make it look like I had done it, these things can be quite upsetting.